Privacy Policy

 We may disclose personal data only to the following categories of recipients, and only where necessary:

-• professional advisers, auditors, insurers, or legal counsel where necessary;
+• professional advisers, auditors, insurers, or legal counsel where necessary; and

 • competent authorities or courts where required by law.

 We do not sell personal data and do not disclose wearable health data for advertising purposes.
+We do not use Oura-sourced data to train general-purpose AI models.

-10. International Transfers
+11. International Transfers

 Your personal data may be processed in jurisdictions outside your country of residence.
 Where required by law, we implement appropriate safeguards for international transfers, which may include: